Food and Nutrition for our Friends

 Another risk is taking it for granted that some foods that are safe for us are also safe for them.
 Did you know that grapes can be highly toxic to our friends, as can tomatoes and many other foods?

-The diet must also be personalized, as for us human beings, because each individual has different metabolic characteristics and nutritional needs and which takes into account the type of life that our friend leads, for example, if he does a lot of "divaning" it goes without saying that for his health, products with specific characteristics should be chosen, while if our friend is a marathon runner, obviously a diet with more suitable characteristics will be needed to provide the necessary support.
+Furthermore, the diet must be personalized, as for us human beings, because each individual has different metabolic characteristics and nutritional needs and which takes into account the type of life that our friend leads, for example, if he does a lot of "divaning" it goes without saying that for his health, products with specific characteristics should be chosen, while if our friend is a marathon runner, obviously a diet with more suitable characteristics will be needed to provide the necessary support.

 So, why should they be fed the same way?
 The same principles that apply to us apply, they will have different tastes and food preferences, one will digest an ingredient better, another will not.

-Homemade nutrition: Yes or no?
+Homemade Food: Yes or No?

 What is defined as home-made nutrition for dogs or cats is full of facets and ranges from the exclusive use of table scraps to the use of finely elaborated rations to satisfy the nutritional needs of the dog or cat.